claesmnyberg/ibsschat/demo/ReadMe.md

 Videos which demo the implementation.
-Sorry for the lame and slow talking, I was trying to be as clear as posible.
+Sorry for the lame and slow talking, I was trying to be as clear as possible.